-Canada inherited its model of government from Britain where the principle of two parties both loyal to the Queen but opposed to each other meant that the party in power did everything it could to prevent the other party from winning an election.
-The natural tendency therefore was to keep confidential as much informa tion about government plans, projects and programmes as possible.
+Canada inherited its model of government from Britain where the principle of two parties, both loyal to the Crown but opposed to each other, meant that the party in power did everything it could to prevent the other party from winning an election.
+The natural tendency therefore was to keep confidential as much information about government plans, projects and programs as possible.
 On the other hand, Canada being very close to the United States had to modify the British tradition in light of the American experience where the American revolution was fought as much against secrecy as it was against tyranny.
 So Canada does have open government in the sense that there is a public gallery in the House of Commons and in the Senate, the Courts are open and most Municipal Council meetings are open.

-Canada has also codified what must be kept secret in the form of the Official Secrets Act (designed to protect Canada from espionage, but in reality protecting the public from all policy information) and in the form of a classification system for documents which ranges from restricted to top secret.
+Canada also codified what must be kept secret in the form of the Official Secrets Act (designed to protect Canada from espionage, but in reality protecting the public from policy information) and in the form of a classification system for documents which ranges from restricted to top secret.
 (Until the report of the Royal Commission on Security was released in 1969 the existence of the classification scheme itself was secret.)

-The Federal Court Act says notwithstanding a subponea, a Minister can refuse to provide information relevant to a Court Action if he or she signs an affidavit stating that the information relates to federal-provincial relations, national defence or security.
-If the Minister signs the affidavit, the Court cannot inspect the document in question and cannot ask the Minister any questions about his position.
+The Federal Court Act says notwithstanding a subpoena, a Minister can refuse to provide information relevant to a court action if he or she signs an affidavit stating that the information relates to federal-provincial relations, national defence or security.
+If the Minister signs the affidavit, the court cannot inspect the document in question and cannot ask the Minister any questions about his position.

-All civil servants at the federal leval and at least in Ontario are required to take an oath when they join the civil service swearing not to reveal any information which comes to their attention during the course of their employment.
-This broad sweeping oath makes it very difficult for even sympathetic officials to co-operate with information seekers.
+All civil servants at the federal level and in Ontario are required to take an oath when they join the civil service swearing not to reveal any information which comes to their attention during the course of their employment.
+This broad sweeping oath makes it very difficult for even sympathetic officials to cooperate with information seekers.

 Other countries handle the question of access to information much differently.

 The United Kingdom, of course, has even more secrecy than Canada, but the Nordic countries have complete openness including access to other people's income tax returns.
 Only state secrets and invasion of privacy are exempted.
-Sweden is a leader in Europe.
-Everything is to be made available-in fact a special part of the Prime Minister's office is set aside where the daily correspondence is set out for anyone to inspect it.
-Sweden also has an Ombudsman, who can intervene on behalf of citizens and can suggest that information be made available.
+Sweden is a leader in Europe in this respect.
+Everything is to made available - in fact a special part of the Prime Minister's office is set aside where the daily correspondence is put out for anyone to inspect it.
+Sweden also has an Ombudsman, who can intervene on behalf of citizens can can suggest that information be made available.
 Rarely are his recommendations ignored.

-The U.S. is the leader in North America.
-It passed a Freedom of Information Act in 1966, and after years of court battles, and three years of administrative committee hearings, it was amended in 1974 to cure the worst abuses and to plug some of the loopholes.
+The United States passed a Freedom of Information Act in 1966, and after years of court battles, and three years of administrative committee hearings, it was amended in 1974 to cure the worst abuses and to plug some of the loopholes.
 The two worst loopholes were the lack of time deadlines and the exemption for inter and intra-agency material.